Clicky

 Poppy seeds are also often added to muffins for additional texture and flavorings, so make sure your dog doesn’t eat them.

 Even without poppy seeds, your dog shouldn’t eat muffins, as they are high in sugar.
-Sugary foods can lead to stomach upsets, dental cavities, and an increased chance of obesity and associated health problems.
+Sugary foods can lead to stomach upsets, dental disease, and an increased chance of obesity and associated health problems.

 Some muffins are made without sugar.
 In these instances, xylitol, a common artificial sweetener, is added.
 Xylitol is highly toxic to dogs, and ingestion can result in fatalities, even when consumed in very small quantities.